esvit/ng-table/RELEASING.md

 3. Login: `npm adduser`
 4. Add dist-tag: `npm dist-tag add ng-table@n.n.n latest`
     * where `n.n.n` is the version of the package that you now want to make the latest
+5. Remove the pre-release tag from the github release of this version

 ## Documentation